ShiyuLiang/odin-pytorch/README.md

 # Cordial Perturbations: Detecting Out-of-Distribution Examples in Neural Networks

-This is a [PyTorch](http://pytorch.org) implementation of the detection of out-of-distribution examples in neural networks as described in the paper [Principled Detection of Out-of-Distribution Examples in Neural Networks]() by S. Liang, Y. Li and R.Srikant.
+This is a [PyTorch](http://pytorch.org) implementation of the detection of out-of-distribution examples in neural networks as described in the paper [Principled Detection of Out-of-Distribution Examples in Neural Networks]() by S. Liang, Y. Li and R. Srikant.

 ## Expereimental Results